lekhrajdinkar/02-spring/01_aws/04_network/05_2_API_gateway_DVA-more.md

       - integrated with lambda-1 arn ==> xxxx:${stageVariables.`lambda-alias`}
         - created one stage variable
         - similarly create more stage variable.
-      - set value of stageVariables lambda-alias in all stages, then
+      - set value of stageVariable "lambda-alias" in all stages, then
       - stages:
         - dev-1
           - set lambda-alias: dev